 To create a New SSRS Report, we have to open the report builder.
 To do this, Please open your report manager and click on the Report Builder button as shown in below screenshot

-Once you click on the Report Builder button, SQL Server Report Builder will be opened with a starting page, as shown in the below screenshot.
+Once you click on the Report Builder button, the SQL Server Report Builder will be opened with a starting page, as shown in the below screenshot.

 Create a New report in SSRS Report Builder Wizard